 The participant, spouse, parent, or guardian is expected to provide the counselor with documentation of income and exceptional expenses when the Financial Statement is completed.
-When there is a refusal to provide this documentation or a refusal to contribute, the counselor shall attempt to ascertain the reasons for the refusal and provide guidance on the benefits of cooperation.
-When the participant is self-supporting and/or in control of his or her income and reasons for refusal are not forthcoming or guidance is denied, coverage of the cost of services may not be provided by the DVR.
+When there is a refusal to provide this documentation or contribute, the counselor shall attempt to ascertain the reasons for the refusal and provide guidance on the benefits of cooperation.
+When the participant is self-supporting or in control of their income and reasons for refusal are not forthcoming, or guidance is denied, the DVR may not provide coverage of the cost of services.